bobbbay/GoServe/README.md

 ```

 ## GoServe is still in Beta!
-Don't hesitate to open issues and PRs!
+Don't hesitate to open issues and PRs (please)!